 - Right-click on “TCP/IP” protocol and select “Properties”.

 - In the “Protocol” tab, scroll down to find “Network Packet Size” and change the value to the packet size to 32000.
-For TLS, set the value to 16000.
+For TLS, set the value to a max of 16000.

 - Click “OK” to save the changes.

 - Restart the SQL Server service for the changes to take effect.

 As with any alteration in settings, we recommend monitoring the improvements in performance, especially with older hardware or software.
 Keep in mind that if the application requires a smaller packet size, it will simply negotiate that lower value automatically.
 Meaning: If your application was developed to explicitly specify a desired packet size during the connection process, you have nothing to lose by trying.
 If the application fails to connect, revert the changes above.

 Increasing the network packet size will benefit your network even if you are not running our SQL Server Connection Acceleration Software, so we recommend making the change right away.
 The reality is that the transmission of each individual packet carries baggage fees that result in latency, so decreasing the amount of packets needed (by increasing the packet size) will result in a benefit to overall performance.

 But, here is the trick: Increasing the packet size on the server side only increases the max allowed.
 You will need to also check the client side.

 This configuration varies depending on the client technology or library being used.
 For example: